-AI Stocks on the Rise: SEALSQ Corp's Bold Moves and a Marketplace Shakeup! - YaNoticias
+AI Stocks on the Rise: SEALSQ Corp's Bold Moves and a Marketplace Shakeup! - YANoticias

 - This investment aims to enhance digital security innovations in the AI space.

-- OpenAI CEO Sam Altman is actively expanding the company’s influence in Asia, recognizing India’s significant AI market growth.
+- OpenAI CEO Sam Altman is actively expanding the company’s influence in Asia, recognising India’s significant AI market growth.

 - Altman’s partnership with Kakao in South Korea will integrate ChatGPT into their services, highlighting global collaboration.